Creating otherworldly fictions, games, and artifacts here in the Arizona desert.

 All of these different experiences taught me important lessons about how to treat people and keep my perspective in check.

 A mentor once told me:

 “The customer is not always right, but they always come first.”

 It's true.
 Turns out people, processes, and projects are complex.
 Being upfront and communicative about expectations and objectives is really important to me.
 Sometimes the unexpected happens.
 That's when creative problem-solving matters most.

 I’ve had the pleasure of working with and learning from some great teams over the years:

 Desert Schools Federal Credit Union

 You and I are something special.

 So far, it looks like we're alone in the universe.
 Yup.
 For miles in all directions, it's just us.
 Living out our little lives.
-Spinning around a fireball in space.
+We’re walking around on a dustball that’s spinning around a fireball in space.
 Thinking about Earth and nature inspires me.
 Summer monsoon storms.
 Insects doing their thing.
 A hummingbird sitting on a tree.

 I try my hardest each day to live a creative and productive lifestyle.
-Through all the ups and downs of life, creativity is there.
+And through all the ups and downs of living, creativity is there.
 It's there for us to imagine things only we can.
 It holds the potential to add meaning in our lives and bring good into the world.